 However, ever since the Cloud revolution ignited the adoption of cloud-based services and hybrid cloud, the data migrated too — then initiating this new “decentralized” model in which the data resides anywhere, and anyone with the right credentials can access it.

 But how do we effectively protect data wherever it is?
 Some people believe the journey is through a path they’re calling “Zero-Trust”.

-Zero-Trust is about access: least privilege, authenticated, authorized and contextualized.
+Zero-Trust is all about access: least privilege, authenticated, authorized, and contextualized.

 The Security benefits of it are:

 - Can reduce management costs by consolidating inventory/systems

 There are many Zero-Trust Models around.
 Consulting organizations such as Gartner and Forrester each have their own approach to this new security framework — and NIST still doesn't even have a proposed model (they released a draft recently, still under analysis).

 However, the foundations are the same, a security Architecture that is Data and Access Centric, instead of Perimeter-based.

 Although the roots of least privileged access to networks date back to the 1990s, the conception of the Zero-Trust Architecture is seen as dating back to 2010, from a Forrester report.